 Define your multi-stage continuous deployment (CD) pipeline

-Azure Pipelines | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015
+Azure Pipelines | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2015

 In Microsoft Team Foundation Server (TFS) 2018 and previous versions, build and release pipelines are called definitions, runs are called builds, service connections are called service endpoints, stages are called environments, and jobs are called phases.

-In this tutorial, you learn about:
+In this tutorial, you will learn about:

-- Adding approvals to your release pipeline
+- Adding pre-deployment approvals

 A release pipeline that contains at least one stage.
 If you don't already have one, you can create it by working through any of the following quickstarts and tutorials: